Yurik72/ESPHap/README.md

 ## Air Quality Sensor example

-The example folders contains the sketch [Air Quality sensor](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_AirQuality_MQ135), which implements an Air Quality Sensor within Apple Home app.
+The example folder contains the sketch [Air Quality sensor](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_AirQuality_MQ135), which implements an Air Quality Sensor within Apple Home app.
 This sketch uses a MQ135 sensor and works both for ESP32 and ESP8266.
 The built-in web site displays historic data of the CO2 concentration.
-You need to enter the appropriate calibrattion data for your sensor, for this purpose following line should be changed
+You need to enter the appropriate calibrattion data for your sensor, for this purpose the following line should be changed

 ```c
 const float factor=14.0; //to be calibrated with your MQ135
 ```

-Those sketch as well includes advanced features:
+This sketch also implements some advanced features:
 - Web File Manager
 - OTA
 - Simple web site